Overview

 • Consider whether you want to learn and test with the same person (this can help with familiarity but means the same person teaches and assesses you)

-• Some examiners are reported to be stricter than others — consistency in your preparation matters more than examiner choice
+• Some examiners are reported to be stricter than others, so consistency in your preparation matters more than examiner choice

 • Pay in cash at each session (this is standard practice with private examiners)